hashicorp/terraform-provider-azuread/docs/guides/managed_service_identity.md

 The implicitly created Service Principal should have the same or similar name as your virtual machine.
 At this point you will need to assign permissions to access Azure Active Directory to create and modify Azure Active Directory objects such as users and groups.
 We recommend the Directory Roles method.
 See the [Configuring a Service Principal for managing Azure Active Directory](service_principal_configuration.html#method-1-directory-roles-recommended) guide for more information.

-## Configuring Managed Service Identity in Terraform
+## Configuring Managed Identity in Terraform

 At this point we assume that managed identity is configured on the resource (e.g. virtual machine) being used, that permissions have been granted, and that you are running Terraform on that resource.

 Terraform can be configured to use managed identity for authentication in one of two ways: using Environment Variables or by defining the fields within the Provider block.

-You can configure Terraform to use Managed Service Identity by setting the Environment Variable `ARM_USE_MSI` to `true`; as shown below:
+You can configure Terraform to use Managed Identity by setting the Environment Variable `ARM_USE_MSI` to `true`; as shown below:

 ```shell
 $ export ARM_USE_MSI=true ARM_TENANT_ID=00000000-0000-0000-0000-000000000000